Filet of Soul (Wisconsin band): History

-LaCour interested Chess Records in financing the band's recordings.
+LaCour was interested in Chess Records in financing the band's recordings.
 However, Chess refused to release the recordings, which LaCour then licensed and issued under his own record labels.
 LaCour also persuaded the band to rename themselves Filet of Soul.
 The first single, "Sweet Lovin", was blue-eyed soul, released in 1969 on LaCour's Dynamic Records, and was an immediate Wisconsin area hit.

 In terms of the band's soul music directions, Mike Peace commented as follows: